Tour Code: 3544P6

 The Dingle Peninsula is the most westerly point of land in Europe.
 Its offshore Blasket Islands are known as “the last parish before America”.
 The tour will pass through small towns like Milltown and Castlemaine before reaching our first stop at Inch Beach.
-This three-mile long strand has provided shooting locations for several Hollywood films including Ryan’s Daughter.
+This 3-mile long strand has provided shooting locations for several Hollywood films such as Ryan’s Daughter.

-The first town that is passed is Killorglin, home of the famous Puck Fair, in which local residents capture a wild goat, and enthrone him in the town centre.
+The first town that is passed is Killorglin, home of the famous Puck Fair, in which local residents capture a wild goat and enthrone him in the town centre.
 Continuing on, the first stop will be at The Bog Village.
 This little cluster of thatched-roof cottages demonstrate what life was like in the early 1800s.
-The museum village (additional charge) has a blacksmith’s forge and house, turf cutter’s house, laborer’s cottage, thatcher’s dwelling and tradesman's house.
+The museum village (extra charge) has a blacksmith’s forge and house, turf cutter’s house, laborer’s cottage, thatcher’s dwelling and tradesman's house.
 There is also an old Irish pub where a morning coffee and scones may be enjoyed.
-After this stop we continue through the village of Glenbeigh with a sight of Rossbeigh Beach, and a wonderful view of the hilly backs of the Iveragh.
+After this stop you continue through the village of Glenbeigh with a sight of Rossbeigh Beach and a wonderful view of the hilly backs of the Iveragh.

 The next village is Sneem, another pretty but untypical village laid out English-style around a village green beneath a semi-circle of low mountains.
 Here you will see lush, subtropical growth, evidence of the benign effect of The Gulf Stream.
-Leaving Sneem, we travel through very rugged landscape and arrive at Molls Gap, which has sweeping views of Macgillycuddy's Reeks and Ireland's highest mountain, Carrantuohill - 3,414 ft.
+Leaving Sneem, we travel through very rugged landscape and arrive at Molls Gap, which has sweeping views of Macgillycuddy's Reeks and Ireland's highest mountain, Carrantuohill, standing at 3,414 ft.

-Continuing from Molls Gap to Killarney, we experience far-reaching views over the broad valley of the Killarney Lakes.
+Continuing from Molls Gap to Killarney, you will experience views over the broad valley of the Killarney Lakes.
 Queen Victoria and her ladies-in-waiting were so enthralled by this view that it was named in their honor: “Ladies View”.
-Heading onward to Killarney, the coach will pass through Killarney National Park and return at approximately 5:00pm.
+Heading onward to Killarney, the coach will pass through Killarney National Park and return at approximately 5pm.